Greece Digital Nomad Visa Guide (2024)

 Here is how the tax system in Greece works.

-In any case, we strongly recommend you visit a law office or financial advisor specialized in the Greek taxation system to be in touch with the latest tax regulations.
+In any case, we strongly recommend you visit a law office or financial advisor specialized in the Greek taxation system to be up to date on the latest tax regulations.

 Documents required for paying taxes in Greece